tatsushid/docker-tinycore/README.md

 ## License

-This builder scripts except rootfs64.tar.gz and squashfs-tools.tar.gz binaries are under MIT License.
+This builder scripts except rootfs.tar.gz and squashfs-tools.tar.gz binaries are under MIT License.
 See the [LICENSE](./LICENSE) file for details.
 The binaries are under [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html)